 4. Accidental Death Benefit Riders

-This rider’s payout typically equals the amount of the death benefit, meaning that the total payout to the beneficiary would be 200% of the policy’s death benefit!
+This rider’s payout typically equals the death benefit amount, meaning that the total payout to the beneficiary would be 200% of the policy’s death benefit!

 5. Term Conversion Riders

-Term conversion riders do exactly what the name advertises.
+Term conversion riders do precisely what the name advertises.
 They allow you to convert your term life insurance policy into a whole life insurance policy.